yunwi5/code-like-pro/README.md

 The application requires `npm` commands to set up and start, therefore, please make sure you have Node.js installed on your machine before starting the application. <br />
 Node.js version 16 is highly recommended even though other versions would also be fine.
 We mainly used Node.js version `16.17.0` for local development.

-We recommend starting the backend server first and then the frontend, because the frontend has to consumre the APIs from the backend.
+We recommend starting the backend server first and then the frontend, because the frontend has to consumre the APIs from the backend. <br />
+We recommend using `VS Code` editor for set up the development environment and view the content of the project.

 ### Server
 For the development mode on the backend server,